Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 ## Challenge: Navbar

+The goal of this assignment is to add a navbar to your CSS Framework.

 Define a navbar style.
 Use the example code above as a starting point.
 Feel free to customize this as much as you like!

 - Use a class name for the navbar. `navbar` might be a good choice since anyone can guess this!